Hot Italian Sausage and Apple Stuffed Squash is perfect for a Thanksgiving side dish. Cozy and hearty enough for a stand-alone meal too.

 There are so many delicious and easy squash recipes.
 In fact, I have LOTS of my own.

-Easy Roasted Pumpkin Soup made in the blender.
+- Easy Roasted Pumpkin Soup is made in the blender.
 It tastes like you cooked it all day long.

-Baked Pumpkin Spice Donuts the perfect fall donut.
+- Baked Pumpkin Spice Donuts are the perfect celebration of fall.
 Baked donuts are THE BEST.

-Pumpkin Latte because it is a MUST for fall (in fact I could drink this all year long).
+- Pumpkin Latte is a MUST.
+I could drink this all year long.